mskhc/dev1/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 - Leader election is enabled for both the controller-manager and the scheduler
 - Controller-manager and the scheduler will reference kubeconfig files with their respective, unique identities
-- All static Pods get any extra flags specified by the user as described in [passing custom arguments to control plane components](/docs/setup/production-environment/tools/kubeadm/control-plane-flags/)
+- All static Pods get any extra flags or patches specified by the user as described in [passing custom arguments to control plane components](/docs/setup/production-environment/tools/kubeadm/control-plane-flags/)
 - All static Pods get any extra Volumes specified by the user (Host path)